elliot-hicks/RL_Maze_Solver/README.md

 * Then decrease epsilon by 10% every 10 episodes
 * When epsilon reaches 0.01, it stays there.
 ### agent.py status:
-The agent class is complete.
+The agent.py file is finished, all classes are complete.

 # gym_maze_package: